 Management remains focused on improving revenue and NOI through active portfolio management, maintaining strong tenant relationships and utilizing leasing optimization tactics.
 Management is also focused on further diversifying the geographic concentration of the portfolio through accretive acquisitions.
-Management believes the geographic diversification of the property portfolio will serve to add stability to the REIT cash flow as it reduces the re
+Management believes the geographic diversification of the property portfolio will serve to add stability to the REIT's cash flow as it reduces the REIT's vulnerability to economic fluctuations affecting any particular region in Canada.

-Additional information relating to the REIT including the REIT annual information form, can be found on SEDAR at www.sedar.com.
+Additional information relating to the REIT including the REIT's annual information form, can be found on SEDAR at www.sedar.com.

-Dated: May 8, 2019 Toronto, Ontario, Canada
+Dated: August 7, 2019 Toronto, Ontario, Canada